 While not everyone will be able to pick up on the subtle flavors, many aficionados will be able to tell the difference almost immediately.

-Coal-fired ovens may not be recommended but are used commercially by many pizzerias because they offer better heat distribution and may even burn slower than wood in some cases.
+Charcoal-fired ovens are used commercially by many pizzerias because they offer better heat distribution and impart different and complex flavors and aromas to your pizza.

 Here are a few questions that you may have in mind after going through the differences between wood and coal-fired ovens.